 Now for the fun part, creating your mood board.
 To make things easy for you, we’ve created these Canva Templates for you to drop your photos into.
 After reading these tips, you’ll have a professional-looking mood board in no time:

 - Click the link above and choose “Use Template”

 - Drag images from the Upload folder to the photo frame squares (it should auto-fill the frame with your image)

 Step 4.
 Pull Colors From Your Favorite Photos

 Once you have your favorite images beautifully organized in your Canva wedding mood board, take note of the colors that are used repeatedly.
-You can fill the boxes with any of the colors you see—it will bring the design full circle.
+Then, fill the remaining boxes on the Canva template with those colors to bring the design full circle.

-These colors will inspire your floral arrangements, fabric textures, invitation design, and more.
+These colors will become your wedding color palette, influencing your floral arrangements, fabric textures, invitation design, and more.
 They might even make the perfect mismatched bridesmaid dress color palette!

 Step 5.
 Take Your Wedding Mood Board Off the Screen

 After you’ve finished your mood board masterpiece, print out the design and add it to your wedding planning binder.
 We also recommend keeping the link handy, so you can make any changes throughout the planning process and can easily send it to your wedding vendors.

 With a mood board in hand, it’s time to hunt down those wedding pros that can bring your vision to life.
 Start by reading through our guide, packed with everything you need to know about hiring your wedding vendors.
 Then, check out some of our favorites in our directory of top wedding vendors around the world.